 ✓ Wide range of third-party integrations

-✓ Generous free plan for individuals
+✓ Free plan for individuals (although with certain limitations)

 ✓ Reliable service with minimal downtime